onuzbee/Indian-Number-Plate-Recognition-System/README.md

 weather Dust or Rainy season comes and due to this dust and mudd OpenCV is not able to recognize or predict accurate Number plate system.
+It works only Some Proper CLear Images only . try to add ML with that .